The parallelly package provides functions that enhance the parallel packages. For example,

 |Respects CRAN policies||✓||no|

 The functions in this package originate from the future package where we have used and validated them for several years.
-I moved these functions to this separate package, because they are also useful outside of the future framework.
+I moved these functions to this separate package in 2020, because they are also useful outside of the future framework.
 For backward-compatibility reasons of the future framework, the R options and environment variables that are prefixed with

 R_PARALLELLY_* can for the time being also be set with